promet/eas-demosite/README.md

 #### Environment Variables

 Environment variables are used to configure tunables.
-These are spelled out in `env.dist` and the provision step for Vagrant will load the variables from there unless you create a `.env` file to override those values.
+These are spelled out in `env.dist` and the provision step for Vagrant requires there be a `.env` file to override those values.

 *IMPORTANT*